Rammurthy5/url-shortner-go/README.md

 5. golang-migrate for db migrations.
 6. sqlc and pgx for database interaction.
 7. cicd pipeline.
-8. DBmock, Dependabot, pre-commit webhooks.
+more tests, Dependabot, pre-commit webhooks.
 [To-Do]

 # Migrate commands